fvastu/use-zendesk-chat/README.md

 # React Zendesk Chat Hook

-This React hook, `useZendeskChat`, provides an easy integration of the Zendesk Chat widget into your React application.
-It simplifies the process of initializing and controlling the Zendesk Chat widget with a few lines of code.
+This React hook, `useZendeskChat`, simplifies the integration of the Zendesk Chat widget into your React application.

 ## How it Works

-The hook dynamically inserts the Zendesk Chat script into your document's body, initializes the chat widget, and provides methods to open and close the chat.
-It takes care of script insertion, initialization, and cleanup when the component unmounts.
+The hook dynamically inserts the Zendesk Chat script, initializes the chat widget, and provides methods to open and close the chat.
+It handles script insertion, initialization, and cleanup on component unmount.

 ### Dependencies
 - React (>=16.8)